-As of December 31, 2020, this lower limit is 35,914k EUR which, by comparison with the own funds of the solvency balance sheet (see Section E.1.2.2), permits a maximum dividend of 3,070k EUR.
-From this, non-distributable deferred taxes amounting to 541k EUR are deducted.
+As of December 31, 2021, this lower limit is 32,013k EUR which, by comparison with the own funds of the solvency balance sheet (see Section E.1.2.2), permits a maximum dividend of 10,474k EUR.

 Apart from this, the distribution of up to 90% of the annual profit is planned.
-For the 2020 financial year, the income statement shows a loss, which is why this upper limit for the 2020 fiscal year is 0k EUR.
+For the 2021 financial year, the income statement shows a profit of 2,658k EUR, which is why this upper limit for the 2021 fiscal year is 2,392k EUR.

-Taking into account all of the above conditions, a potential dividend of Ok EUR results from the annual profit.
+Taking into account all of the above conditions, a potential dividend of 2,392k EUR results from the annual profit.

-In order to enable the distribution of dividends in FWU Austria AG within the same period, this calculation was performed for the corresponding resolution on the appropriation of profits back in December 2020 on the basis of provisional figures.
+In order to enable the distribution of dividends in FWU Austria AG within the same period, this calculation was performed for the corresponding resolution on the appropriation of profits back in December 2021 on the basis of provisional figures.